top of page

 3. For those who love to get creative and use the 4 by 6 perimeter as a retaining wall, add extra courses until the wall is high enough.
 Cover up the outside edges around the 4 by 6 frame with soil.

-Fill In The Shed Base
+5. Fill In The Shed Base

-Alternatively, you can use a concrete pad, but it's a more expensive option.
+Alternatively, you can use a concrete pad.

 Conclusion